Is the Philippines one of the best digital nomad destinations in 2019? Short answer; yes. It’s like Thailand circa 1994 with internet.

 In most cases, the Philippines are the cheapest in all of Asia for buying groceries.
 Most groceries.
 Some foods you might be used to back home are either not available, hard to find, or more expensive –but your staples are covered.

-Pro-tip: Get a blender and make strawberry-banana-beet-spinach-coconut oil smoothies at home to ensure you’re getting enough vegetables!
+Pro-tip: Get a blender or juicer and make strawberry-banana-beet-spinach-coconut oil smoothies at home to ensure you’re getting enough vegetables!
 You can’t taste the veggies, and the coconut oil ties it all together.

 As with most of Asia, the beef is always tough and awful, don’t recommend it unless you boil the shit out of it until it’s tender.